 But while many brands were able to transition their content and communications over to a virtual format quite easily, some still found it challenging to network and connect with guests and attendees in the personable way that often happened between main stage events, in breakout sessions, at cocktail hours, or even when grabbing a quick bite at lunch.

-Later into the pandemic, we saw more and more virtual event platforms begin to offer breakout room options as a way to help bring the one-on-one aspects of conferences and trade shows into the virtual world, but there are still a lot of considerations that must be taken into account in order to make these breakouts as efficient, enjoyable, and personable as they are in the real world.
+Later into the pandemic, we saw more and more virtual event platforms begin to offer breakout room options as a way to help bring the one-on-one aspects of conferences and trade shows into the virtual world, but there are still a lot of considerations that must be taken into account to make these breakouts as efficient, enjoyable, and personable as they are in the real world.
 Thankfully, we’ve put together a few tips from our experience running and hosting virtual breakout rooms over the last year (and even before then) to help you get started!

 Tips for hosting an efficient virtual breakout session

-Just as it’s important to define and find success for your overall virtual event before jumping in, it’s important to establish the activity and goal of your breakout room before randomly assigning attendees to different rooms.
+Just as it’s important to define and find success for your overall virtual event before jumping in, it’s important to establish the activity and goal of your breakout room session before randomly assigning attendees to different rooms.
 Instead, decide how to group your attendees based on the activity that they will be participating in.

-When deciding how many people should be grouped into each breakout room, imagine the group trying to have the discussion in person.
+When deciding how many people should be grouped into each breakout room, imagine a large group trying to have a discussion in person.
 15 people all sat around a dinner table, for example, are going to end up talking over one another or breaking into side conversations in an attempt to share their voice.
 However, a smaller group of 4-6 people can easily allow for each person to feel included and heard.
 Your group number should always be smaller in virtual settings, as talking over one another can easily happen when too many audio feeds run into one conversation or audio delays happen.

 For many people, it can feel intimidating to jump into a group of strangers and be asked to start presenting your thoughts on a topic without having a moment to collect your thoughts and come to a clear conclusion first.
 Therefore, if you are asking people to discuss a topic or brainstorm, give them a prompt before jumping into the breakout room (“how might we achieve…” or “what changes would you make in order to improve…”) and then give them a couple of minutes to think and brainstorm to themselves before presenting their opinion to the group.

-Once individuals have had a chance to jot down their thoughts , they will feel more prepared to discuss the idea with the group and you will get to a solution faster.
+Once individuals have had a chance to jot down their thoughts, they will feel more prepared to discuss the idea with the group and you will get to a solution faster.
 This will also give like-minded individuals an easy way to cluster similar ideas together.

 “When people enter any social setting, they tacitly work to determine their role,” writes The Harvard Business Review.
 “For example, when you enter a movie theater, you unconsciously define your role as observer — you are there to be entertained … The biggest engagement threat in virtual meetings is allowing team members to unconsciously take the role of observer.
 Many already happily defined their role this way when they received the meeting invite.”

-Some virtual tasks that we have helped brands incorporate into their virtual breakout sessions include poll questions, an online quiz, live video from the presenter or group moderator, videos, and more.
+Some virtual tasks that we have helped brands incorporate into their virtual breakout sessions include poll questions, role-playing, an online quiz, live video from the presenter or group moderator, videos, and more.
 The key is to actively give participants something to engage with so that they can have ownership over the session, rather than just running through a slide deck or talking at them for 15 minutes straight.

 Last, but not least, if it makes sense for your type of virtual event, share the takeaways or insights that were gathered in each breakout room with the larger event.
 This could happen during an open conversation or debrief immediately following the breakouts, or even as a document that is shared with attendees as a follow-up to the event that keeps the conversation going.